Behzad-Moradi/Behzad-Moradi/README.md

-I’m a lecturer at Kermanshsah University of Technology coducting research on Bio-inspired Computing, Machine Learning , and Computer Vision.
+I’m a lecturer at Kermanshah University of Technology coducting research on Bio-inspired Computing, Machine Learning , and Computer Vision.

 I’m currently learning Deep Learning, Tensorflow, and Keras.